-[Regulation 8 amended in Gazette 30 Dec 2004 p.
+[Regulation 8 amended: Gazette 30 Dec 2004 p.
 6916.]

 9. Surrender of licence

 A licensee may at any time during the currency of his licence surrender the licence by letter under his hand addressed to the Commissioner notifying the Commissioner that he desires, as from the date specified therein, to surrender the licence and enclosing the licence with the letter.